motioneye-project/motioneyeos/board/minnowboard/readme.txt

 2. Write the SD card

   The build process will create a SD card image in output/images.
-  Write the image to an mSD card, insert into the MinnowBoard and power the board on.
+  Write the image to an mSD card, insert into the MinnowBoard MAX and power the board on.

   $ dd if=output/images/sdcard.img of=/dev/mmcblk0; sync